 The University of Georgia in Athens, GA

 |School Highlight: Family and consumer sciences students at the University of Georgia can take courses in consumer economics, textiles and merchandising.|

 Purdue University in West Lafayette, IN

 |School Highlight: Purdue University's College of Health and Human Sciences offers over 25 undergraduate majors.|

 The University of Idaho in Moscow, ID

-|School Highlight: The University of Idaho sponsors over 200 student organizations.|
+|School Highlight: The University of Idaho sponsors over 100 student organizations.|

 The University of Idaho (UI) offers a Master of Science (M.S.) in Family and Consumer Sciences, co-administered by the Department of Family and Consumer Sciences and the College of Agriculture and Life Sciences.
 Once enrolled, undergraduates study the history of family and consumer sciences and conduct an independent research project, which may include topics in child care practices or hunger.
 The M.S. in Family and Consumer Sciences program prepares students for careers as food and nutrition instructors, financial planners or child care directors.
 The school was tied for #90 among the best public schools in the country, per U.S. News & World Report in 2017.

 Top Family and Consumer Sciences Schools in the U.S.

 - Colorado State University in Fort Collins, CO, is the only 4-year land-grant institution of higher education in Colorado offering a degree program in family and consumer sciences.

-- At Eastern Kentucky University||Family and consumer sciences program includes student teaching experiences at the middle and high school levels.
+- At Eastern Kentucky University in Richmond, KY, the family and consumer sciences program includes student teaching experiences at the middle and high school levels.

 - At New Mexico State University in Las Cruces, NM, the family and consumer sciences program offers courses in hotel, restaurant and tourism management.